 At Alpha Foundations, we understand the differences between soils and the best ways to repair a foundation depending on the conditions.
 If you have any foundation issues in your home, give us a call today or click below to get a free repair estimate!
-We offer all our services in St. Augustine, Jacksonville, Tallahassee and the nearby areas.
+We offer all our services in Orlando, Tallahassee, Jacksonville and the nearby areas.

 Different soil types are affected by moisture in different ways.
 Each of these three soils reacts to water differently:

 Sandy Soils: Water passes through sandy soils rather than being absorbed, making them very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.

 Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
 Unfortunately, sandy soils are less commonly found than other more problematic soil types.

 Clay Soils: Soils rich in clay and silt have the greatest potential to damage a foundation.
 Clay absorbs water easily, expanding in volume as it becomes more saturated.
 So-called "expansive clays" can cause foundations to crack, heave and shift.

 When clay soils dry out, they shrink and crack, leaving gaps around a house where water from the next storm can penetrate easily and deeply to repeat the expansion cycle.
 Clay-rich soils usually cause more foundation damage by expanding than by contracting.

 Sandy Loam Soils: Loamy soils are usually a very stable soil that shows little change with the increase or decrease of moisture temperature.